Sunday, 19 January 2014

 Sunday, 12 January 2014

-How many for Chazaras Hashatz?
+How Many are Required for Chazaras Hashatz?

-In conclusion, one should ideally wait for nine others to respond for chazaras hashatz, though can rely on the more lenient authorities when absolutely necessary (Tzitz Eliezer 12:9; Yalkut Yosef 124:14).
-One can say kaddish after maariv with only six men who have finished their amida.
+In conclusion, the chazan should wait for nine others to respond before beginning chazaras hashatz.
+Nevertheless, in cases of necessity, one may rely on the lenient opinions (Tzitz Eliezer 12:9; Yalkut Yosef 124:14).
+For kaddish after maariv, it is sufficient to have six men who have finished their amida.